 Why segment your customers?

-Segmentation allows you to see your business from a different viewpoint and helps you to get the most from the customer data your business collects.
+Segmentation allows you to see your business from a different viewpoint.
+Helping you make key decisions and get the most from the customer data your business collects.

 Most businesses analyse their performance using traditional means such as number of sales, profit and loss.